RonCollins-MM/100-days-of-code/log.md

 **Thoughts** : Felt really good to crack that nut of movement.
 I learnt a key lesson today on patience and the importance of taking baby steps/small bites when approaching a large problem.

 **Link(s) to work**

+### Day 5: June 1, 2021

+**Today's Progress**: Had a lot of trouble figuring out the ball mechanics.
+Had to seek some help from the Scratch Wiki page that proved super helpful.
+Will still have to polish up the ball physics by figuring out how the Math really works.
+This might involve me using some Nested Ifs.
+Otherwise, atm I have two functional ping pong player paddles as well as a functional ball.
+I think next I will polish up the ball physics.
+Then next I will work on adding audio and a backdrop.
+Once that is done, I can save it and maybe submit that project in case I never get time to work on it.
+Otherwise, I will continue to work on it until I finish it to what I envisioned.

+**Thoughts** : Was really frustrating to get a lot of bugs and glitches that I could not even explain.
+Managed to work around them thought.
+I also had underestimated the power of Scratch - it is not as easy as I thought.
+I also have to learn to be disciplined to 1 hour a day and to learn to take a break even when am stuck on a glitch.
+Oh yeah, and I missed 2 days due to schoolwork.
+Glad to be back though.

+**Link(s) to work**